Why is my Windows PC running slow? And how do I fix it?

 Your computer has a virus

-One of the most common symptoms of a computer which has been infected with a virus is it’s slow running.
+One of the most common symptoms of a computer which has been infected with a virus is its slow running.
 From forcing pop up ads, to hijacking your browser, locking your files and crashing your computer, all of these symptoms will severely impact the running of your computer.
 You should check your computer for viruses by running scans using anti-virus software.

 Your anti-virus software is scanning too often or at bad times